 Take a Moment to Reflect at Glen Coe, the “Glen of Weeping”

-After a wee dram at the distillery, we’ll travel onto the volcanic glen of Glen Coe.
+After enjoying a wee dram at the distillery, we head on into the dramatic, volcanic landscape of Glen Coe.

 With Glen Coe’s majestic mountains and breathtaking scenery, it’s no wonder that so many famous movies, like Harry Potter and Jame Bond’s Skyfall, have been filmed here.